Costs and long-term consequences of a DUI

 If you get a DUI in California, you have more to worry about than just potential jail time and high fees.
 There are numerous other costs associated with driving after drinking, and the consequences can affect many areas of your life for years following a conviction.

 Money Crashers discusses all of the financial consequences that a DUI brings.
-After an arrest, you may hire an criminal attorney which is usually a good idea because of the significance a conviction has.
+After an arrest, you may hire a Los Angeles criminal attorney which is usually a good idea because of the significance a conviction has.
 While this costs money, it can be worth it in the long run.

 With a conviction, there are typically fines.
 These vary depending on if it is a misdemeanor or a felony DUI, but they typically range from a few hundred to thousands of dollars.
 You will probably receive a suspension on your license, which can lead to costs associated with transportation and even the loss of work.
 Once you get your license back, you will be paying high insurance rates for an SR-22, and you may need to pay for an ignition interlock device.
 The judge may order you to attend alcohol classes, and the fees involved can reach $1,000.